 For some apps, customization is a feature that evokes a personal connection and enhances the user experience.
 If it provides value in your app, you can let people select an alternate app icon from a set of predefined icons that are embedded within your app.
 For example, a sports app might offer icons for different teams or an app with light and dark modes might offer corresponding light and dark icons.
-Note that your app icon can only be changed at the user’s request and the system always provides the user with confirmation of such a change.
+Note that your app icon can only be changed when people request it and the system always gives people confirmation of such a change.

 App Icon Attributes

 All app icons should adhere to the following specifications.

 |Color space||Display P3 (4K), sRGB (HD/4K), or Gray Gamma 2.2 (grayscale).
 See Color Management.|

 |Layers||Flattened with no transparency|